auroramod/docs/docs/languages.md

 If you own the game on Steam, you can download the language pack needed for the game.
 1. Right click on the MWR game
 2. Select `Properties...`
-3. Go to the `Language` tab, and select the language you wish to use from the drop-down menu.
+3. Go to the `Choose Language` tab, and select the language you wish to use from the drop-down menu.

 ## Downloading from MEGA